 Families can expect to receive aid throughout the years their child is in school unless there is a change in their financial situation.
 The percentage of award is subject to change, however, and is based upon several factors including income fluctuation and tuition increases among others.

-Families who enter Brimmer without receiving financial aid should not expect to receive assistance in future years unless there is a change in family status, income, or they have another child entering the School.
-Families should plan for annual tuition increases as well as the specific tuition levels of future grades/divisions at the School.
-If a family is having difficulty paying tuition or is experiencing financial hardship, they should be in touch with the Financial Aid and/or Business Office to discuss their situation.
+Any family can apply for financial aid, regardless of whether assistance was provided at their year of entry.
+With that said, aid cannot be guaranteed, and parents should plan ahead of time for annual tuition increases as well as tuition levels of future grades/divisions within the school.
+If a family is having difficulty paying tuition or is experiencing hardship, they should be in touch with the Financial Aid and/or Business Office to discuss their situation.

 No, each family need only to complete one application regardless of the number of children applying to the School.
 While we value family connections at Brimmer, siblings are not guaranteed financial aid at any grade level.